What is leadless pacemaker placement?

 You will get medicine before the procedure.
 It helps you relax and helps prevent pain.

 Your doctor doesn't need to make any cuts to do the procedure.
-Instead, he or she uses a thin tube called a catheter.
+Instead, your doctor uses a thin tube called a catheter.
 The pacemaker is placed inside the catheter.
 The doctor puts the catheter into a blood vessel in your groin.
 You will get a shot to numb the skin where the catheter goes in.

 Then the doctor moves the catheter through the blood vessel to your heart.
 You may feel pressure when the doctor does this.
 Your doctor may also have injected a dye into your blood vessel and heart.
 The dye shows up on a screen.
 It helps your doctor see where to move the catheter and pacemaker.

 When the catheter is inside the lower right chamber of the heart (right ventricle), the doctor moves the pacemaker out of the catheter.
-He or she attaches the pacemaker to the heart tissue so that it doesn't move.
+Your doctor attaches the pacemaker to the heart tissue so that it doesn't move.
 Flexible hooks may be used.
 Then the catheter is removed from your body.

-Most people spend the night in the hospital.
-Your groin may have a bruise and feel sore for a day or two.
+You may spend the night in the hospital, or you may go home the same day.
+Your groin may have a bruise and feel sore for a few days.

-You may feel worried about having a pacemaker.
-This is common.
-It can help if you learn about how the pacemaker helps your heart.
+If you are worried about having a pacemaker, it may help if you learn about how the pacemaker helps your heart.
 Talk to your doctor if you have concerns.